Kelllzzz/README-Generator/starter/README.md

 ## Installation
-n/a
+'gSDFHGSDHGF'KH

 ## Usage
-addding screenshot
+JSDDGFHGD

-## Credits / Collaborators
+## Credits/Collaborators
-N/a
+JHDFGHDGHJ

 ## License
-This project is licensed under the GNU AGPLv3 license.
+This project is licensed under the GNU GPLv3 license.

 ## Contributing
-just create a branch and go ahead
+JDHDSJFHDS

 ## Tests
-open in a intergrated terminal
+BJDSBDJBD

 ## Questions
-If you have any questions, you can reach me at kellakhigbe@gmail.com.
+If you have any questions, you can reach me at BJDDJHDJHDJHD.

-You can also view my GitHub profile [here](https://github.com/kelllzzz).
+You can also view my GitHub profile [here](https://github.com/NDJBDJHBDS).